-- A. There are four primary wind cones and two supplemental wind cone, one unlit wind cone located at the RCAG site and one located at the ARFF station. - B. The four primary wind cones are: - i.
+- A. There are four primary wind cones and one supplemental wind cone, located at the ARFF station. - B. The four primary wind cones are: - i.
 Runway 17 approach end size 2 (lighted) - ii.
 Runway 35 approach end size 2 (lighted) - iii.
 Runway 12 approach end size 2 (lighted) - iv.
-Runway 30 approach end size 2 (lighted) - C. The two supplemental wind cones are: - i.
-ARFF Station size 1 (lighted) - ii.
-RCAG site size 2 (unlighted) - D. Each wind cone is rated at 40 knots at full extension - II.
-Segmented Circle there is no segmented circle on the airfield
+Runway 30 approach end size 2 (lighted) - C. The supplemental wind cone: - i.
+ARFF Station size 1 (lighted) - D. Each wind cone is rated at 15 knots at full extension - II.
+Segmented Circle there is no segmented circle on the airfield.

 III.
-Maintenance
+Operations

-- A. Airport Maintenance personnel inspect each wind cone during the morning safety inspection and night inspection for lighting compliance. - B. The wind cones will be maintained clearly visible and functional. - C. Airport Maintenance personnel will initiate corrective action as soon as practical when any unsatisfactory conditions are found with the wind cones.
+- A. Airport operations personnel inspect each wind cone during the morning safety inspection and night inspection for lighting compliance. - B. The wind cones will be maintained clearly visible and functional. - C. Airport operations personnel will initiate corrective action as soon as practical when any unsatisfactory conditions are found with the wind cones.